 “You didn’t vote.
 At least,” he continued in a less bitter tone, “there was no evidence from the remains of the ballot box that you had.”

 I frowned to myself.
 Was this possible?
 “I’m sure I did.”
 As I said it, I wasn’t sure.
 There was something I had been missing but I couldn’t remember what.
 I felt my head starting to throb.

-“Unfortunately,” Tim went on remorselessly, “if no valid votes are cast then the returning officer has to decide what to do with the seat.
-The others were split, eight to us and eight to the Conservatives.”
+“Unfortunately,” Tim went on remorselessly, “if no valid votes are cast the returning officer has to decide what to do with the seat.
+The votes in the other wards were split, eight to us and eight to the Conservatives.”
 He paused to let this sink in.
-“The returning officer who is, you’ll remember, Nigel Conway, our impartial Chief Executive, decided that he would give the seat to the party which had won most votes overall across the parish.”
+“The returning officer who is, you’ll remember, Linda Conway, our impartial Chief Executive, decided she would give the seat to the party which had won most votes overall across the parish.”
 He stopped again.
 I could see what was coming.

 “And they did,” I said.

 “Yes.
 By 12 votes.
 It was that tight.
 Actually, it’s hard to blame her.”
 Then he twisted the knife a bit further.
 “So, now they have control of the parish.”
 For a moment I couldn’t remember why this was so important.
 “And all the CIL money.
 If it’s paid,” Tim added slowly.
 “We’ve got a trick up our sleeves on that one.
 You see, I think that the developer could claim that…”